Apportionment Act of 1911: Subsequent apportionment

 For the first and only time, Congress failed to pass an apportionment act after the 1920 census.
 This left the allocations of the Act of 1911 in place until the 1930 census.
 The Reapportionment Act of 1929 established a method for reallocating seats among the states, given population shifts and the maximum of 435 representatives.
 A 1941 amendment to the 1929 act made the apportionment process self-executing after each decennial census.
-This lifted Congress's responsibility to pass an apportionment act for each census, and ensured that the events surrounding the 1920 census would not happen again.
+This lifted Congress's responsibility to pass an apportionment act for each census, and ensured that the events surrounding the 1920 census would not reoccur.
 The number of U.S. Representatives increased temporarily to 437 when Alaska and Hawaii were admitted as states in 1959 during the 86th Congress (seating one member from each of those states without changing the apportionment of the other seats).
 After the 1960 United States census and the 1962 election, the standard reapportionment brought the number back to 435.